michael-van-vuuren/csci5612/src/content/_index.md

   {{< card link="conclusion" title="Conclusion" icon="check-circle" subtitle="Visit here for the key outcomes and conclusions of the project." >}}
 {{< /cards >}}

-## This project uses data from...
+## This project used data from...

 ![Datasets](/datasets.png)

 >[!TIP]
->You can also use the tabs to navigate between sections.
+>You can use the tabs to navigate between sections.